samsrauy/starforged_tools/Starforged Architect/Starforged Architect - User Manual.md

 ### **Required CSV Headers**

 The system recognizes data based on the **Header Row** (the first row of your CSV).
+What you name the CSV file does not matter as the **Header Row** determine how the code processes the information.

-Ensure your columns use these exact names:
+Ensure your columns use these **exact** names in your Header Row:

 * Sector Name Prefix, Sector Name Suffix
 * Stellar Object, Stellar Desc, Stellar Wiki